GWR 5600 Class

 The GWR 5600 Class is a class of 0-6-2T steam locomotive built between 1924 and 1928.
 They were designed by Charles Collett for the Great Western Railway (GWR), and were introduced into traffic in 1924.
-After the 1923 grouping, Swindon inherited a large and variable collection of locomotives from historic Welsh railway companies, which did not fit into their standardisation programme.
+After the 1923 grouping, Swindon inherited a large and varied collection of locomotives from historic Welsh railway companies, which did not fit into their standardisation programme.
 GWR boiler inspectors arrived en masse and either condemned the original locomotives or had them rebuilt.
-The systematic destruction of many examples of locomotives, most still in serviceable condition, followed, but various were worked alongside 5600 Class.
+The systematic destruction of many examples of locomotives, most still in serviceable condition, followed, but others continued in service alongside the 5600s.

-Two hundred GWR 5600 Class replacement locomotives were built and remained in service until withdrawn by British Railways between 1962 and 1965.
+Two hundred GWR 5600 Class locomotives were built and remained in service until withdrawn by British Railways between 1962 and 1965.
 Nine of the class have survived into preservation.

 Background: Welsh 0-6-2T types

-The railways of South Wales seem to have had a particular liking for the 0-6-2T type.
-This was because the nature of the work they undertook demanded high adhesive weight, plenty of power with good braking ability, but no need for outright speed, nor large tanks or bunker as the distances from pit to port were short.
-The 0-6-2 configuration was discovered to confidently handle the sharp curves so prevalent in the area.
+The railways of South Wales had long made use of the 0-6-2T type.
+This was because the work they undertook required high adhesive weight, high tractive effort with good braking ability, but no need for outright speed or high coal and water capacitiy as the distances from pit to port were short.
+The 0-6-2 configuration was found to easily handle the sharp curves common in the area.
 These Welsh locomotives were taken over by the GWR at the Grouping in 1922, as follows:

 Some were rebuilt with GWR taper boilers.
 In 1946, all of the surviving B&M locomotives and several TVR locomotives were allotted new numbers, which were applied between 1946 and 1950 (although some were withdrawn before the new number could be applied).
 A number of them passed into British Railways (BR) ownership in 1948, including (with some gaps in numbering):